Ridge Regression

 LOOCV is computationally expensive for large datasets.
 In contrast, smaller values of \(K\) (such as 5-10) offer a good tradeoff between bias,

-variance, and computational cost, making them a popular choice in practice.
+variance, and computational cost, which makes them a popular choice in practice.

 Bias-Variance Tradeoff in Ridge Regression